On a Quasilinear Parabolic-Hyperbolic System Arising in MEMS Modeling: A Fourth-Order Problem

 This MEMS model was introduced in~\cite{GHL23} and the short-time existence of solutions was established for the pinned case $\delta=1$ (for both cases $n=1,2$).
-We derive the result for pinned and clamped boundary conditions simultaneously as a consequence of Theorem~\ref{TT}:
+We derive the result for pinned and clamped boundary conditions simultaneously as a consequence of Theorem~\ref{TT} (the assumptions on the initial values are compatible with the regularity of the solution):

 \begin{thm} Let $r>0$ and $u_0\in H^{2+r}(\Omega)$ with $u_0>0$ in $\Omega$ and $u_0=\theta_1$ on $\partial\Omega$.
 Let $(w_0,w_0')\in H^4(\Omega)\times H^2(\Omega)$ with $w_0>0$ in~$\Omega$ and $w_0-\theta_2=\B w_0=0$ on $\partial\Omega$ and $w_0'=(1-\delta)\B w_0'=0$ on $\partial\Omega$.
 Then there is a unique solution